clausand82-dev/world-spil/README.md

 - now lang can be selected (current danish and english) - not all game text has been translated yet
 - stage popup added and fixed
 - local and global marketplace added
+- new exstra stats system, where you can take choices, are implemented

 4.1
 - STAGE 2 and 3 system introduced